pivotal-cf/pcf-release-notes/p1-v1.6/runtime_ki_1_6.md

 #### New Issues

-* Diego Cells may sometimes fail, but we have a workaround...
+* Diego Cells may sometimes experience slow performance for various actions like staging new applications.
+If this happens, you can bosh-recreate the affected Diego Cell VM.

 * The CLI command for viewing application files, "cf files", does not work with applications on Diego.